JValtteri/ll-weather-server/README.md

 ## Configuration

+Config files `key.txt` and `config.txt` should be placed in the server root directory.

 | Desc. | filename | Notes |
 | -- | -- | -- |
 | Keyfile | `key.txt` | Contains the API key for Openweathermap |